20th Lancers (Pakistan)

-The 20th Lancers is an armoured regiment of the Pakistan Army.
+The 20th Lancers is an armoured regiment in the Armoured Corps of the Pakistan Army.
+It is considered to be the successor of the old 20th Lancers of the British Indian Army.
 As part of a reorganization of the British Indian Army, the original 20th Lancers was formed in 1922 by the amalgamation of the 14th Murray's Jat Lancers and the 15th Lancers (Cureton's Multanis).

-The modern regiment was formed in 1956.